gpufit/Gpuspline/docs/installation.rst

 build directory might be *C:\\Sources\\Gpuspline-build-64*.

 Next, click the "Configure" button, and select the desired compiler from the drop down list (e.g. Visual Studio 16 2019).
-Under "Optional platform for Generator), select the desired architecture (e.g. "x64" to compile 64-bit binaries).
+Under *Optional platform for Generator*, select the desired architecture (e.g. *x64* to compile 64-bit binaries).

-Once configuration is complete, CMake will have automatically found the Matlab installation, and the installation directories will be listed in the "NAME" and "VALUE" columns.
-If the Matlab installation was not found, the entries in the "VALUE" column can be manually edited.
+Once configuration is complete, CMake will have automatically found the Matlab installation, and the installation directories will be listed in the *NAME* and *VALUE* columns.
+If the Matlab installation was not found, the entries in the *VALUE* column can be manually edited.

-Next, click on "Generate" to generate the Visual Studio solution files, which will be used to build the Gpuspline package.
+Next, click on *Generate* to generate the Visual Studio solution files, which will be used to build the Gpuspline package.

 Running CMake from the command line